 As the pay-TV industry is mature, our strategy has included an increased emphasis on acquiring and retaining higher quality subscribers, even if it means that we will acquire and retain fewer overall subscribers.
 We evaluate the quality of subscribers based upon a number of factors, including, among others, profitability.
-Our Pay-TV subscriber base has been declining due to, among other things, this strategy and the factors described above.
-There can be no assurance that our Pay-TV subscriber base will not continue to decline.
-In the event that our Pay-TV subscriber base continues to decline, it could have a material adverse long-term effect on our business, results of operations, financial condition and cash flow.
+Our DISH TV subscriber base has been declining due to, among other things, this strategy and the factors described above.
+There can be no assurance that our DISH TV subscriber base will not continue to decline.
+In the event that our DISH TV subscriber base continues to decline, it could have a material adverse long-term effect on our business, results of operations, financial condition and cash flow.

-Changing consumer behavior and competition from digital media companies that provide or facilitate the delivery of video content via the Internet may reduce our gross new subscriber activations and may cause our subscribers to purchase fewer services from us or to cancel our services altogether, resulting in less revenue to us.
+Changing consumer behavior and competition from digital media companies that provide or facilitate the delivery of video content via the Internet may reduce our subscriber activations and may cause our subscribers to purchase fewer services from us or to cancel our services altogether, resulting in less revenue to us.

-Our business has historically focused on providing pay-TV services, including our DISH branded and Sling branded pay-TV services.
-We face competition from providers of digital media, including, among others, Netflix, Hulu, Apple, Amazon, Google, Verizon, DirecTV and Sony that offer online services distributing movies, television shows and other video programming as well as programmers, such as CBS and HBO, that began selling content directly to consumers over the Internet in 2015.
+Our business has historically focused on providing pay-TV services, including our DISH TV and Sling TV services.
+We face competition from providers of digital media, including, among others, Netflix, Hulu, Apple, Amazon, Alphabet, Verizon, DirecTV, Sony, YouTube, Fubo and Philo that offer online services distributing movies, television shows and other video programming as well as programmers, such as HBO, CBS, STARZ and SHOWTIME, that began selling content directly to consumers over the Internet.
 Some of these companies have larger customer bases, stronger brand recognition and greater financial, marketing and other resources than we do.
 In addition, traditional providers of video entertainment, including broadcasters, cable channels and MVPDs, are increasing their Internet-based video offerings.
 Some of these services charge nominal or no fees for access to their content, which could adversely affect demand for our Pay-TV services.
 Moreover, new technologies have been, and will likely continue to be, developed that further increase the number of competitors we face with respect to video services, including competition from piracy-based video offerings.